 In 1972, she and other activists went to King William's Town to meet with other SASO members in order to strategise for the way forward.
 They brought back a bakkie full of SASO booklets.
 This was a major event because this was the first booklet that explained what SASO stood for and it had to be used to win members for the organisation.

 Virginia held several different positions in various organisations.
 She was a Western Cape BPC delegate and attended a clinic facilitated by Dr. Ramphela Mamphele, a FCWU Organiser and Secretary of the Cape Town Branch and NUTW Regional Secretary for the Western Cape.
-She also took part in multiple labour campaigns like the Fattis and Monis workers' strike and boycott campaign and the anti-SAIC campaign.
-She was also instrumental in the formation of the UWO and was a speaker at their rally at the Athlone Civic Centre.
-She arranged the funeral of Hennie Ferus in Worcestor, which, along with the anti-SAIC campaign, brought a great deal of public exposure to the African National Congress (ANC).
+She also took part in multiple labour campaigns like the Fattis and Monis workers' strike and boycott campaign and the anti-South African Indian Council (SAIC) campaign.
+She was also instrumental in the formation of the United Women's Organisation (UWO) and was a speaker at their rally at the Athlone Civic Centre.
+She arranged the funeral of Hennie Ferus in Worcester, which, along with the anti-SAIC campaign, brought a great deal of public exposure to the African National Congress (ANC).